VALSOLE Newsroom

 Commercial takeaway

-Support categories should keep emphasizing stable repeat-step behavior.
-The best-performing journeys usually connect decision pages to concrete next actions such as Quick Match and targeted product routes.
+Support categories should keep emphasizing stable repeat-step behavior because that is where buying intent becomes clearer.
+The strongest journeys connect stability comparisons to concrete next actions such as Quick Match, guide pages, and product paths built around the shopper's actual load pattern.